IJSComplexMatter/dtmm/doc/quickstart.rst

    The `illumination_data` function expects the jones vector to be normalized, as it is directly multiplied with EM field coefficients.
 If this vector is not normalized, intensity of the illumination data changes accordingly.

-Typically, you want input light to be non-polarized.
+Most times you need the input light to be non-polarized.
 A non-polarized light is taken to be a combination of *x* and *y* polarizations that are transmitted independently and the resulting intensity measured by the detector is an incoherent addition of both of the contributions from both of the two polarizations.
 So to simulate a non-polarized light, you have to compute both of the polarization states.
-The illumination_data function can be used to cunstruct such data.
+The illumination_data function can be used to construct such data.
 Just specify jones parameter to None or call the function without the jones parameter:

 .. doctest::